Private-MachineLearning/Private-MachineLearning.github.io/faq.md

 <!-- This website is [open-source][source].
 Please open an [issue][issues] or submit
 a [pull request][pulls] with proposed changes. -->

-## What does $\varepsilon = 0$ mean?
+## What does  &#949; = 0 mean?
-$\varepsilon = 0$ indicates zero-shot performance on the dataset, meaning no privacy was compromised on the private data, as the model was neither trained nor fine-tuned on it.
+ &#949; = 0 indicates zero-shot performance on the dataset, meaning no privacy was compromised on the private data, as the model was neither trained nor fine-tuned on it.

 <!-- ## How is this website maintained?